LawssssCat/Self-Host-qBittorrent/README.md

   -a            Add mode
   -g            Generate mode
-  -p <pattern>  Specify a property pattern of listing torrents -H <hash>     Specify a hash of a torrent
-  -t <second>   Specify a time to cache
+  -p <pattern>  Specify a property pattern of listing torrents -H <hash>     Specify a hash of a torrent (Use ',' to split mutiple hash) -t <second>   Specify a time to cache
   -h            Display this help